xpavlic4/book-extracts/sports/golf/mental-game/Rotell Bob/How Champions Think/content.md

 keep separate list of practice and performance goals

-## Going thgouth the fire
+## Going through the fire
 be resilient 0 find something you can cling to

 failure is needed